 Oil Town “Aero Views”

-Thaddeus Mortimer Fowler has the greatest number of panoramic or “Birds-Eye View” maps in the collection of the Library of Congress.
-Lithographs of his cartography (done without a balloon) fascinated the public of America’s Victorian Age.
+Fowler today has the greatest number of panoramic – “Aero View” or “Birds-Eye View” maps in the collection of the Library of Congress.
+Lithographs of his cartography (done without a balloon) have fascinated Americans since the Victorian Age.

 Panoramic maps were a popular cartographic form used to depict U.S. towns during the late nineteenth and early twentieth centuries.
 Interestingly, many of what Fowler called “aero views” captured the small cities near America’s earliest oil and natural gas fields.